rafaelnp/rnpnvim/README.md

 * VHDL/Verilog syntax highlight

 * Man page inside Vim

+* Separate user (based) config for relevant general settings

+For the last feature (user config) take a look at the [userconfig.vim](https://gist.github.com/rafaelnp/a078f9941b43d1f62e3f) template at my git page or at the [rnpvim help file](https://github.com/rafaelnp/rnpvim/blob/master/.vim/doc/rnpvim.txt).

 Nice, but let me see it in action.
 So, the screenshots can be found [here](https://github.com/rafaelnp/rnpvim/wiki/Screenshots).